 Introduction to PostgreSQL Materialized Views

-The view is actually a virtual table that is used to represent the records of the table.
-To allow the user to store the result returned by a query physically and allow us to update the table records periodically, we use the PostgreSQL materialized views.
-We can update the views, store the resultant records of the complex queries in a cache and later, we can use that view to refresh the resultant records periodically.
-Whenever we need fast access to the data, then we generally prefer to use, for example, Business Intelligent applications and in data warehouses.
+The view is a virtual table used to represent the records of the table.
+We use the PostgreSQL materialized views to allow the user to physically store the result returned by a query and enable us to update the table records periodically.
+We can update the views, store the resultant records of the complex queries in a cache, and later, we can use that view to refresh the resultant records periodically.
+Whenever we need fast data access, we generally prefer to use, for example, Business Intelligent applications and in data warehouses.

 How do PostgreSQL Materialized Views work?